Offshore Trusts for Inheritance Protection

 Protecting Wealth You Are About to Inherit

 An offshore trust established before the inheritance arrives allows the inherited funds to flow directly into a protected structure.
 The trust holds the assets through a Nevis LLC under a Cook Islands trust deed.
-Once inside the trust, the assets are beyond the practical reach of domestic creditors.
+Once inside the trust, the assets sit beyond the practical reach of domestic creditors.
 The beneficiary retains access through the trustee’s discretionary distributions during normal circumstances.

 Passing Protected Wealth to the Next Generation